CADs Having Trouble with RBC/CBC Blood Testing

 CADs that have become more Reactive to cold Temperatures than a stage 1 CAD.
 We are grouping these CAD together as stage 2..

-In this group the CBC/RBC Tests may start failing often, or fail all the time.
-If your blood testing facility follows Standard Protocol.
+In this group the Standard Protocol CBC/RBC Tests may start failing often, or fail all the time.

-CADs, in this Stage 2 group, will eventually require a “Keep it Warm” process.
+CADs, in this Stage 2 group, may eventually require a “Keep it Warm” process performed all the time.

-Satellite specimen collection where the sample is later shipped to a lab may not work for the CBC/RBC.
+Satellite specimen collection where the sample is later shipped to a lab, reheated at the lab later, will not successfully result for the CBC/RBC in most of the stage 2 CADs.

-I must mention “keep it warm” is another CAD Patient made up term used by many.
-But to my knowledge it is certainly not an official medical term.
+We must mention; “keep it warm” is another CAD Patient made up term used by many CADs.
+But to our knowledge it is certainly not an official medical term.
 So if you start throwing that term around at a blood testing facility or ER room, you might encounter a blank stare.
-You may have to explain.
+You will have to explain.
 Expect to be met with doubt.
+Having written documents explaining this from your Hematologist, is really necessary.
+Or at least most helpful.

 This “Keep it Warm” technique will often be talked about or recommended on CAD types of social media or support forums.
-Perhaps your doctor will tell you?
+Perhaps your doctor will know enough to advise you?
+If they are familiar with CAD, they will most likely explain this to you.
+If they are aware they hopefully give you written instructions to present at your blood draws/testing…..especially for any CBC/RBC.
+If not, request it.

 Once you are in this stage 2 scenario.
 It’s best to have written and signed documentation (By your Dr on their letterhead) detailing the steps to the “keep it warm” technique.
 Carry this with you to present at any blood facility, ER Room etc. Believe me, it will prove invaluable to you.
-It will prevent lots of conflicts or even being disbelieved.
+It will prevent lots of conflicts or even being disbelieved, looked at as a problem person, etc. Ultimately the goal is, it will eliminate multiple arm poking for re-doing the test.
+To also get you an accurate result!

 Note: Often patients newly identified as having CAD, are already in this stage.

-Some CADs become even more sensitive and reactionary to the cold.
+Some CADs become even more sensitive and reactionary to the cold, than the “Keep it Warm” group.

 We group the CADs that are so cold sensitive, that “Keep it Warm” techniques fail to product a good RBC/CBC, into a group we term Stage 3.

-In these CADs, clumping of the blood may occur even using “keep it warm” testing techniques.
+In these CADs, the clumping/agglutination of the blood may occur even using “keep it warm” testing techniques.
 Meaning the “Keep it warm” techniques will eventually start failing for some CADs.

 This problem seems to apply to an even smaller percentage of those with CAD.
 So this very small percentage of CADs are truly rare indeed.
 Just hope you don’t have to deal with this.